Forever People: Powers and abilities

 Like all the children of New Genesis, Beautiful Dreamer possesses the advanced physiology of a New God; she is extremely long-lived, has a limited degree of superhuman strength, resistance and reflexes.
-She's a skilled hand-to-hand combatant.
-Also, she has psionic powers, with which she can create illusions.
-It seems there are no limits to the size or duration of these images.
+She is a skilled hand-to-hand combatant.
+She has psionic powers that allow her to create illusions and to scan people's minds to produce familiar images.
 In addition, she has been able to feel the fluctuations within the Source.

 Big Bear

 Big Bear had been married to Beautiful Dreamer, and she had been pregnant with their daughter.
 A shift in time resulted in the marriage never happening and the child never having existed.
 This traumatized Beautiful Dreamer for a time.
 In Forever People #7, he was shown to have been responsible for the historical event that led to the legend of King Arthur.

 Powers and abilities

-A skilled hand-to-hand combatant, Big Bear is among the strongest of the children of New Genesis, making him superstrong by human standards, capable of bending steel and hurling giant redwood trees almost effortlessly.
-Big Bear's atomic structure is reinforced by a constant flow of so-called high-density atoms, and he is able to store an excess of free-flowing atoms which he can direct at will to reinforce the power of his already awesome punch.
+Bear possesses superhuman strength that is further enhanced by a flow of high-density atoms.
+He is also the pilot of the Super-Cycle and an avid Earth history buff.